asyrjasalo/aws-nomad-openfaas/README.md

 Functions
 ---------

-### Let's try out some functions next
+### Create a new function

     export OPENFAAS_URL=$(terraform output openfaas_endpoint)
     cd functions

-### Create a new function

-Argument `lang` can be `dockerfile`, to run any Docker container as a function:
+I already committed this to the repository:

     faas-cli new -lang python3 pyfunc

-I already committed this to the repository.

 Change `image` in `.yml` to include username for [DockerHub](https://hub.docker.com), or prepend the private Docker registry url.

+Argument `-lang` can be `dockerfile`, to run any Docker container as a function:

 ### Build the Docker image